 Hello, Friends!
 As I’ve mentioned one thousand times, we’re trying to make a year abroad happen for our family.
-Intel AppUp℠ caught word of our prospective adventure and asked what kind of apps (if any) our family will use to make the transition easier.
+Someone asked: what kind of apps (if any) our family will use to make the transition easier.

 There are a bunch, but the first one I thought of is video chat.
-We typically use Skype when we videochat, but there are lots of other options out there (if you’re curious, you can find a Skype phone call recorder on AppUp℠ here).
+We typically use Skype when we videochat, but there are lots of other options out there.

 We are huge videochat people at the Blair house.
 We use it every single day.
 I talk with my sister in San Francisco while I work, and when my mother was living in Russia last year, we would chat all the time — I could ask her for advice or recipes as often as if she was stateside.